 The responsibility of employers to employees used to stop at the front door – but not any longer.
 While EX is concerned with what happens at work, holistic wellbeing includes both work and the outside experiences which affect work.

-In 2022, workplace programs that support each aspect of staff wellbeing, from physical and mental to social and financial, will reap the rewards of higher engagement rates, lower attrition and stronger culture.
+In 2022, workplace programs that support each aspect of employee wellbeing, from physical and mental to social and financial, will reap the rewards of higher engagement rates, lower attrition, and stronger culture.

 5. Intentional Communication